harunpehlivan/Chrome-Webpad/README.md

  - Add Code Tree for Javscript (using tern's abstract sytanx tree)
  - Add detailed context menu and operations similiar to NotePad++
  - Figure out how to make tern work for only one file at a time, and how to make it optionally provide hints for all open files
+ - Make tern remove files when they are closed
  - Add ability to open entire folders and save a project file (and later read the project file)